T1taniumF0rge-Industries-Inc/Software/README.md

 To use any material from this repository, you must agree to the **[license](/LICENSE)** and its terms of conditions, as well as ***any* and *all* disclaimers and warranty information (if applicable)**.
 We will ***not*** be liable for **any damages caused by any file, software package, individual program or other material from this repository *in your possession (this includes, but is not limited to, modification, execution or download of the files)*!
 This includes, but is not limited to, unintentional bugs, user error caused by an unclear prompt, clearly marked dangerous programs that may crash your computer or user negligence (didn't read the warnings) and more.**

-If you're not satisfied with the following, leave the repository.
+If you're not satisfied with the former, leave the repository.